leafOfTree/vim-project/README.md

 - Regexp

     Prefix your input with `\E`.
-By default, it's treated as literal/fixed string.
+By default, it's treated as a literal/fixed string.

 `Find and replace`